awwright/http-progress/draft-wright-http-resume-request.md

  ## Continue Outstanding Request Workflow

 When a user-agent wants to make a lengthy upload, it is typical to include `Expect: 100-continue` and wait for the server to validate the request headers before allowing the upload to proceed.
-In the event the request is interrupted, the server can provide a URI that addresses the location where the request is being buffered or stored.
+This workflow takes advantage of this fact, and along with this response, includes instructions on how to resume the upload if it becomes interrupted, by providing a URI representing the address where the upload is being stored.

 The initial request is done with `Expect: 100-continue` with `Prefer: resume`, which will return a `100 Continue` intermediate response with `Request-Content-Location`, `Response-Message-Location`, and/or `Content-Location` headers.